 Sports are America’s favorite pastime.
 We watch them; cheer on our favorite teams and trash talk our rival ones, and love to play them.
 When kids play sports, they’re active and away from time-sucking electronics.
-They’re taught lifelong lessons about success, failure and working with others.
-To feed this love, parents purchase basketball hoops, trampolines and all kinds of playground equipment.
+They’re taught lifelong lessons about success, failure, and working with others.
+To feed this love, parents purchase basketball hoops, trampolines, and all kinds of playground equipment.
 However, when it comes to moving large sports equipment to your next home, unexpected challenges could appear.
-How do you move these gargantuan items that seemed like good investments when bought?
+How do you move these gargantuan items that seemed like suitable investments when bought?
 Should you bother taking them with you?

 Decisions, Decisions – Should You Move Sports Equipment?